Rob Kutner: Career

+Kutner has shown an interest in melding the worlds of neurodivergence and entertainment.
+He co-produced Let it Out, the first-ever standup comedy show tailored for a neurodivergent audience, and headlined by Kevin Nealon at Los Angeles' Laugh Factory.
+He hosted a podcast called "Genius Revisited" produced by Jett Road Studios, where Kutner and guests explored whether filmmaker Stanley Kubrick might have been considered neurodivergent.

+His book, The Jews: 5,000 Years and Counting (Point Hill Press/Simon & Schuster) released on March 11, 2025.
+The book is a comedic survey of all of Jewish history, "from Adam & Eve to Zabar's".

 Personal life

 Kutner was born to a Jewish family and raised in Atlanta, Georgia, where he attended The Westminster Schools.
 Comic actors Ed Helms and Brian Baumgartner attended Westminster at the same time.
 He studied at Princeton University, achieving an AB in anthropology in 1994.
 At Princeton he was the editor of the school's humor magazine, The Tiger and was a member of the improv comedy troupe "Quipfire".
 He was also a member and the announcer for the Princeton University Band.

 He currently resides in Los Angeles with his wife, writer Sheryl Zohn.
 He is an observant Jew.

-Kutner is represented by Chris Noriega at the Verve Agency.